nfriedly/node-dreamhost-dns-updater/readme.md

 On Windows, you can set up a Scheduled Task with the same command.

-On Mac you can alternatively download the excelent [SleepWatcher](http://www.bernhard-baehr.de/) and make it run any time you computer wakes from sleep.
+On Mac you can alternatively download the excellent [SleepWatcher](http://www.bernhard-baehr.de/) and make it run any time you computer wakes from sleep.

 MIT License
 -----------

-Copyright (c) 2012 by Nathan Friedly - http://nfriedly.com
+Copyright (c) 2017 by Nathan Friedly - http://nfriedly.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: